afff lawsuitafff lawsuitafff lawsuit

 No. There is a lot of misinformation circulating about the AFFF lawsuit, who qualifies, and what the lawsuit is actually about.

-While it’s true that the US Navy and US Air Force had more direct occupational exposure to AFFF than any other military service branch, it is the fact that the AFFF contaminated the drinking water systems for the entire military installation.
+While it’s true that, on average, the US Navy and US Air Force had more direct occupational exposure to AFFF than any other military service branch, it is the fact that the AFFF contaminated the drinking water systems for the entire military installation.

-Therefore, the AFFF lawsuit applies to ALL prior and current servicemembers and their dependents and contractors if they lived on or near any US military base for at least 6 consecutive months.
+Therefore, the AFFF lawsuit applies to ALL prior and current servicemembers and base contractors if they lived on or near any US military base for at least 6 consecutive months.

 That means that any prior or current servicemember who at least completed basic training and served after 1970 likely meets the exposure criteria of this lawsuit.
 If that person was additionally diagnosed with a qualifying cancer or other condition, then they would qualify for the AFFF lawsuit.

 You can sign up right through our site by answering some questions via a brief questionnaire.
-If you are a strong candidate for this case, you will have the opportunity to complete the signup process directly online.
+If you are a strong candidate for this case, you will have the opportunity to complete the signup process completely online without having to make an appointment or wait for a phone call.
 You can complete that entire process in less than 5 minutes HERE.

 After you sign up with our firm, we will ask you to gather any documents regarding your diagnosis and treatment as well as documents regarding your service dates.